Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Cluster DT-transformation on -quiver

-For general even $n$, the existence of a canonical basis is shown (Corollary \ref{cor634}) although an exact formula remains unknown.
+For general even $n$, the existence of a canonical basis is shown (Corollary~\ref{cor734}) although an exact formula remains unknown.
 Analogous to the $n=4$ case, we expect that the canonical basis is generated by formal geodesic functions and Casimirs.
+As noted in Remark~\ref{rem4322}, these elements do generate the basis generically for even $n$.
+However, whether they generate the canonical basis as a ring remains an open question.

 For odd $n$, specifically $n=3$, it was shown in\cite{24} that the quiver admits a canonical basis.
-Note that the full Fock-Goncharov duality conjecture is equivalent to the statement in Section \ref{Ch6.2}.
-Consequently, we anticipate that the canonical basis generally exists for odd $n$ and is generated by formal geodesic functions and Casimirs.
-In summary, we suggest following conjecture:
+Note that the full Fock--Goncharov duality conjecture is equivalent to the statement in Section \ref{Ch7.2}.
+Consequently, we anticipate that the canonical basis exists for odd $n$ and is generated by formal geodesic functions and Casimirs.
+In summary, we suggest the following conjecture: